From owners, caregivers and seniors in residential assisted living, this difficult period has been a struggle for us all.

 - Nuts: Almonds, Pecans, Walnuts, Brazil Nuts, Macadamia Nuts

 Healthy whole food snacks truly fuel the body for the long-haul.
 They will provide a good source of energy hours later, instead of instant sugar rushes which result in hard sugar crashes and reduced productivity and unclear thought patterns.
+You can also take supplements such as a prebiotic supplement lollipop.

 - Start a Conversation to Wake Up Your Mind